j4k0xb/webcrack/README.md

 ## Bundle Unpacking

-Currently supported bundlers: **webpack v4, v5**
+Currently supported bundlers: **webpack v4, v5**, **browserify**

 - Each module of a bundle gets extracted into a separate file
-- Webpack's runtime code gets removed
+- The require/runtime code gets transformed
-- Modules can get converted to ESM
+- Modules may get converted to ESM
-- You can modify the unpacked modules and bundle them again: `npx webpack-cli ./webcrack-out`
+- You can modify the unpacked modules and bundle them again¹: `npx webpack-cli ./webcrack-out`

+¹: only for webpack bundles, may require a custom config

 ### Path-Mapping